Formula to Calculate Ending Inventory

-Ending Inventory formula calculates the value of goods available for sale at the end of the accounting period.
-Usually, it is recorded on the balance sheet at the lower of cost or its market value.
+The Ending Inventory formula refers to the mathematical equation that helps calculates the value of goods available for sale at the end of the accounting period.
+Usually, it is recorded on the balance sheet at a lower cost or its market value.

-It also Known as Closing Stock and normally comprises three types of Inventory namely:
+It is also known as a closing stock and normally comprises three types of Inventory namely:

 - Raw Materials